 What is your favorite part about being an international student at Notre Dame?

-The events that take place on campus throughout the year to bring together international students is definitely my favorite part.
-There are bonfires, football sessions, organized shopping trips and dinners for the international community which is are amazing opportunities to bond!
+The events that take place on campus throughout the year to bring together international students are definitely my favorite part.
+There are bonfires, football sessions, organized shopping trips, and dinners for the international community which are amazing opportunities to bond!

 How did you adjust to life on campus?